 Appeal to a judge or a jury

 If you appeared at the trial before the magistrate and you disagree with the magistrate’s decision on the other party’s claim, you may appeal for another trial by either a judge or a jury.
-To do so, within 10 days after you receive written notice of the magistrate’s decision you must file with the clerk’s office your Defendant’s Claim of Appeal form (see additional resources below), indicating whether you want a trial by a judge or before a jury, along with the $25 appeal fee (which is non-refundable) and a $100 appeal bond or deposit (which is refundable if you win on appeal, or is credited against what you owe if you lose on appeal).
-The appeal bond or deposit is larger if you are a landlord being sued for the return of a residential tenant’s security deposit.
+To do so, within 10 days after you receive written notice of the magistrate’s decision, you must file your Defendant’s Claim of Appeal form with the clerk’s office indicating whether you want a trial by judge or before a jury, along with the $25 appeal fee (which is non-refundable) and a $100 appeal bond or deposit (which is refundable if you win on appeal, or is credited against what you owe if you lose on appeal).
+The appeal bond or deposit is larger if you’re a landlord being sued for the return of a residential tenant’s security deposit.

-The appeal fee and bond may be reduced or waived if you are indigent.
+The appeal fee and bond may be reduced or waived if you’re indigent.
 On appeal, the judge or jury will reach a new decision, but may take into account that the magistrate previously decided the claim against you.

-If you did not appear at the trial before the magistrate (this is called a default), you may not appeal from the magistrate’s decision on the other party’s claim.
+If you didn’t appear at the trial before the magistrate (this is called a default), you may not appeal the magistrate’s decision on the other party’s claim.